lucidrains/RETRO-pytorch/README.md

 - [ ] function for getting frozen BERT embeddings for batch of chunks
 - [ ] handle partially filled chunks with mask and null tokens as a safeguard
 - [ ] inference code, autoretrieving at chunk boundaries
+- [ ] autohandle retrieved chunks for last chunk in sequence, whether it is given or not

 ## Citations